4 Min read

 What Is a WFH Medical Certificate?

-A traditional certificate says: “Patient is advised complete rest for X days.”
+A traditional certificate says: “The patient is advised complete rest for X days.”

-A WFH certificate says something different: “Patient is advised to avoid commuting and strenuous activity, but may continue light work from home for X days.”
+A WFH certificate says something different: “The patient is advised to avoid commuting and strenuous activity, but may continue light work from home for X days.”

 This distinction is useful when:

-• You have a mild illness — slight fever, headache, mild cold
+• You have a mild illness like slight fever, headache, mild cold

 • You can handle emails and light tasks, but not commute or attend office